 Mount Carlyle Lodge is a comfortable remote backcountry lodge located 60km (37mi) north of Nelson, BC.
-At an elevation of 2,160 m (7,200 ft) in the Kootenay Mountain range of the Columbia Mountains, it is one of the highest lodges in British Columbia.
+At an elevation of 2,160 m (7,200 ft) in the Kokanee range of the Selirk Mountains, it is one of the highest lodges in British Columbia.

 Mount Carlyle offers lodge-based backcountry skiing & snowboarding, and hiking trips.
 They have been operating since 1998.
 Summer access is a 3.5-hour hike in and winter access is by helicopter.
 Flights to the lodge leave from Kaslo Airport (1-hour drive from Nelson).

 Their summer / fall operations run from early July to Thanksgiving.